Black holes, fast scrambling and the breakdown of the equivalence principle: Appendix F

 \section{Appendix F}

 Now we consider a black hole that begins from a generic quantum state $\rho_0$, with Hilbert space dimension $N$.
 The local subsystem observed by the infalling observer with dimension $n$ may be written $\text{tr}_{\bar{n}} (\rho_{U})$.
-The 2-norm in the fidelity relations Eqs.~(\ref{fidelity1}) and (\ref{fidelity}) in the manuscript may be calculated
+The 2-norm in the fidelity relation Eq.~(\ref{APfidelity}) in the manuscript may be calculated

-where $\operatorname{tr}_{\bar n}(U \rho_0 U^\dagger)=1$ is applied to the second line.
-Applying the Schur-Weyl duality to Eq.~(\ref{R1}) yields
+{where $\operatorname{tr}_{n} (\operatorname{tr}_{\bar n}(U \rho_0 U^\dagger) ) = \operatorname{tr}(U \rho_0 U^\dagger)=1$ is applied to the second line.} Applying the Schur-Weyl duality to Eq.~(\ref{R1}) yields

 where $(\operatorname{tr} \rho_0 )=1$ is used in the third line because the entire black hole is a pure quantum state.